cataseven/Google-Map-Card/README.md

 ![image4](images/gm4.png)

 💡 Most Google APIs have quotas and exceeding limits may incur charges.
-Google Maps JavaScript API itself has no daily limit, but watch your monthly quota.
+Google Maps JavaScript API itself has no daily limit, but watch your monthly quota to stay on the sade Side.
+Set limit and quota alarm for your api.
+Google can change policy anytime so also follow policy Changes.

 Create API key and click the “Show key” button in the console: